 - Has a free version for use on just one device;

-- A premium version allows for use on unlimited number of devices for $24 per year
+- A premium version allows for use on an unlimited number of devices for $24 per year

 The peace of mind that using encrypted passwords brings, makes the annual cost a very justifiable business expense.